andotherstuff/garland-protocol/garland-v0.1.md

 | 4 | 7 | 1.75× | 3 failures | 7 |
 | 6 | 9 | 1.50× | 3 failures | 9 |

-For personal storage, a (2, 3) or (3, 5) configuration provides a reasonable balance.
+For personal storage, an (n=3, k=2) or (n=5, k=3) configuration provides a reasonable balance.
 The former tolerates one server failure with 50% overhead; the latter tolerates two failures with 67% overhead.
 Users with access to more servers or heightened durability requirements may choose higher parameters.

 The system should store shares from the same block on distinct servers to maximize independence.
 If two shares land on the same server, that server's failure removes two shares rather than one, reducing effective fault tolerance.